 What happens after I apply?The Admissions Counselors will process and review your application.
 This process typically takes 3-5 business days.
 You should receive an acceptance phone call approximately one week after you have received your acceptance letter.

-Should I send my SAT/ACT scores to Garrett?These scores are not required for admission to the college.
-However, if your scores meet our criteria, you would not have to take the Accuplacer.
+Should I send my SAT/ACT scores to Garrett?It's your choice.
+Although SAT/ACT scores are not required for admissions, if your scores meet our criteria, you may be exempt from incoming student placement testing.

 What is Accuplacer?Produced by the College Board, Accuplacer Placement Testing is a series of tests consisting of reading, math and sentence skills.
 This is an important component in the enrollment process, as it determines whether you will need developmental (pre-college level) coursework classes prior to enrolling in college level courses.
 There are exemptions to taking the Accuplacer Placement Test.
 For more information, click here.